JayJarosz/Guides/Manveers_Thundroid/thundroid_06_lnd.md

 * Open a channel with Blockstream's node.
 Replace `amount_in_satoshis` with the number of satoshis you plan to spend at Blockstream's store PLUS a bit extra (see below for the reason why).
 I used `110000` satoshis, which is 0.0011 XBT or roughly 10 USD.
 The minimum channel size is `20000` satoshis or 0.0002 XBT.<br/>
   `lncli openchannel 02f6725f9c1c40333b67faea92fd211c183050f28df32cac3f9d69685fe9665432 amount_in_satoshis`

+---

-* IMPORTANT: Opening a Lightning channel requires creating a transaction on Bitcoin's blockchain, so you'll lose some of your satoshis to miner fees.
-Closing the channel requires a second transaction on Bitcoin's blockchain, and you'll again lose some of your satoshis to miner fees.<br/><br/>So you need to fund your channel with more satoshis than the amount of your invoice from Blockstream.
-This is because a portion of the channel balance will be held as a "commit fee" to pay for the miner fees needed to close the channel in the future.<br/><br/>Also, your channel amount has to be less than the size your Lightning wallet balance.
-This is because **opening** miner fees are taken from your wallet balance outside of your channel amount, whereas **closing** miner fees are taken from the channel amount itself.<br/><br/>*For example: to open a 110,000 satoshi channel, I needed 113,130 satoshis in my Lightning wallet because 3,130 satoshis went for opening fees.
+IMPORTANT: Opening a Lightning channel requires creating a transaction on Bitcoin's blockchain, so you'll lose some of your satoshis to miner fees.
+Closing the channel requires a second transaction on Bitcoin's blockchain, and you'll again lose some of your satoshis to miner fees.

+So you need to fund your channel with more satoshis than the amount of your invoice from Blockstream.
+This is because a portion of the channel balance will be held as a "commit fee" to pay for the miner fees needed to close the channel in the future.

+Also, your channel amount has to be less than the size your Lightning wallet balance.
+This is because **opening** miner fees are taken from your wallet balance outside of your channel amount, whereas **closing** miner fees are taken from the channel amount itself.

+*For example: to open a 110,000 satoshi channel, I needed 113,130 satoshis in my Lightning wallet because 3,130 satoshis went for opening fees.
 Also, of the 110,000 satoshi channel amount, 3,620 satoshi were held for the "commit fee".
 When I finally closed the channel with Blockstream, the closing fee was just 1,295 satoshi, so I was returned 2,325 satoshi of the commit fee.*

+---

 * View the blockchain transaction used to open your channel.<br/>
   `lncli listchaintxns`